sdorgancs/egpt/README.md

 docker exec -ti egpt-cluster_scheduler.1.jxw8e3kpi7s45v8j5buo6n8s1 bash root@dask-scheduler:/egpt#
 ```
-run the 'Hello world' workflow
+run the 'Hello world' workflow (the scheduler options is used to pass the ip address or the name of the host where the scheduler is used)
 ```bash
 root@dask-scheduler:/egpt# python egpt.py job run orders/test.45.xml --scheduler scheduler:8786
 egpt.processing.Result(exit_status='OK', outputs=['/tmp/tmpkwuyl8mo'])